iffy/generalconference/data/eng/1977-04/027-joseph-the-seer/text.md

 Peter of old declared: "For this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit." ([1 Pet.
-4:6](https://www.lds.org/scriptures/nt/1-pet/4.6?lang=eng#5).)
-In the case of the dead there must be vicarious work if they are to be judged according to men in the flesh, and in order to accomplish this they must be identified;
-hence the great genealogical program of The Church of Jesus Christ of Latter- day Saints.
+4:6](/scriptures/nt/1-pet/4.6?lang=eng#5).)
+In the case of the dead there must be vicarious work if they are to be judged according to men in the flesh, and in order to accomplish this they must be identified; hence the great genealogical program of The Church of Jesus Christ of Latter-day Saints.
 It was not established to satisfy the interests of a hobby, but to accomplish the eternal purposes of God.

 Within the space of that twenty years preceding his death, Joseph Smith set in motion a program for carrying the gospel to the nations of the earth.
 I marvel